thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-updates-basic-section.md

-In order to add new attribute update, use the following steps:
+In order to add new attribute update, follow these steps:

 {% assign socketAttrUpdateBasic = '
     ===